Today Ryan Faloona and Johnathan Mallard discuss how to use Bollinger Bands in Benzinga Pro for trading and what type of signals they produce.

 Additionally, you can see how this correlates with the MACD.
 MACD stands for moving average convergence/divergence.
 As the stock moves away from the moving average, the divergence grows on the downside.
 As the stock starts to come back into the moving average, the divergence shrinks and moves towards the zero level.
 You can use both Bollinger Bands and MACD to confirm your entry and exit points.

 Ryan and Jonathan presented a very solid foundation for using Bollinger Bands to make successful trades.
 Again, every trader and their portfolio differs from one another, so what works for one person may not work for another, and vice-versa.
+It’s important to do research and find what works for you.
 Using Bollinger Bands can help you determine your best entry and exit points to get the most successful swing trades.
 In addition to using the Bollinger Bands, you can correlate the information from that indicator to the MACD indicator to solidify exactly where to enter and exit.

 Are you ready to utilize Bollinger Bands and MACD in your next trade?
 Start your free, two-week trial of Benzinga Pro today!